SixLabors/docs/articles/imagesharp/cur.md

 CUR is best thought of as a cursor container rather than a normal image file format.

+CUR shares much of the icon-container shape with ICO, but cursor files add hotspot coordinates.
+The hotspot is the active point of the cursor: for an arrow it is normally the tip; for a crosshair it may be the center.
+If the hotspot is wrong, the image can look correct while clicking and hit testing feel wrong.

+Like ICO, a CUR file can contain multiple embedded images for different sizes.
+Consumers can choose a frame based on display scale or cursor size.
+Hotspot metadata is per frame, so every embedded cursor image needs correct hotspot coordinates.

 A few practical implications:

 - Existing CUR files can contain one or more cursor images.